fkie-cad/firmware-magic-database/README.md

 Thus, this repository is also licensed under the GPLv3.

 ## Installation
-Run `make` to create a compiled mime database `firmware.mgc`.
+Run `make` to create two files: A compiled mime database `firmware.mgc` and a non-compiled mime database `firmware`.
-Alternatively, you can head over to the [releases][releases] and download the compiled database from there.
+Alternatively, you can head over to the [releases][releases] to download the non-compiled database from there.

-For example, you can put this in the directory shown by `file -v` to make use of it when using the standard unix `file` tool.
+The downloaded file needs to be uncompressed before it can be used with `file`.
+Note that the compiled database is only of use if your version of `file` is the same as the version that the database was compiled.
+For this reason, you can only download the non-compiled version.

+Use these files by setting the `MAGIC` environment variable, for more information see `magic(5)`.

 [fact_helper_file]: https://github.com/fkie-cad/fact_helper_file/commit/17065a2d81bfdebd3425427eefaca9857087c763